shaneholloman/codemapper/notes/pypi.md

 - **Permission denied when uploading to PyPI**:
   - Verify your PyPI credentials.
   - Ensure you have the necessary permissions to upload the package.
-  - Check if your 2FA token is correct (if 2FA is enabled).

 - **Package not found on PyPI after upload**:
   - Wait a few minutes, as it can take some time for the package to appear.